 | 1-character (a.ai - z.ai, 0.ai - 9.ai) | 36 | 36 | 100% |

 Every single-character .ai domain is registered.
 All 26 letters and all 10 digits — a.ai through z.ai, 0.ai through 9.ai — are taken.
-The two-character alpha space is 97.5% saturated, with just 17 combinations remaining out of 676.
-The three-character alpha space is 90.4% claimed.
+The two-character alpha space is 97.8% saturated, with just 15 combinations remaining out of 676.
+The three-character alpha space has tightened to 92.8% claimed, up two points in a quarter.
 At current registration rates, the three-character namespace will be fully saturated within months.

 We tested every common three-letter English word against the dataset.
-All 41 words tested — from "the" and "and" to "use" and "new" — are registered.
+All 39 we checked — from "the" and "and" to "use" and "new" — are registered.
 The era of registering a recognizable English word as a .ai domain is effectively over.
 The remaining inventory is acronyms, creative coinages, and combinations nobody else wanted.

 Sector Distribution